MicrosoftDocs/cpp-docs/docs/windows/redist-version-auditing.md

 ### Manually review audit logs

-NTFS File Auditing will generate [_Event 4663: An attempt was made to access an object_](https://learn.microsoft.com/previous-versions/windows/it-pro/windows-10/security/threat-protection/auditing/event-4663) for each file that includes + audit permission and the+ process accessing process namethe file.
+NTFS File Auditing will generate ["Event 4663: An attempt was made to access an object"](/previous-versions/windows/it-pro/windows-10/security/threat-protection/auditing/event-4663) for each file that includes + audit permission and the+ process accessing process namethe file.

-1. Open Event Viewer: Press Windows + R, type eventvwr.msc, and press Enter.
+1. Open Event Viewer: Press Windows + R, type `eventvwr.msc`, and press Enter.

 2. Navigate to Security Logs: In the Event Viewer, expand Windows Logs and select Security.
 The results pane lists individual security events.

 3. Filter and Analyze the Logs: Use the Filter Current Log option to narrow down the events to Event ID 4663 (Audit Success for the File System Category).

-For an example of a File Access Auditing Event 4663, see [4663(S): An attempt was made to access an object.](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-10/security/threat-protection/auditing/event-4663)
+For an example of a File Access Auditing Event 4663, see ["4663(S): An attempt was made to access an object."](/previous-versions/windows/it-pro/windows-10/security/threat-protection/auditing/event-4663)

 ![Event Viewer showing security logs](media/windows-events.png)